 When it comes to downloading apps, music and movies, one name comes to mind for the majority of people: iTunes.
-The iTunes name has gone without much competition, but Google Play intends to change that with their online store re-launch.
+The iTunes name has gone without much competition, but Google Play intends to take on iTunes with their online store re-launch.

 The Beginnings of iTunes Competition